steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Animating-and-Modifying-SVGs.md

 |:-|:-|:-|
 |Path|d|``M 0 9.5 L $(N*100) 9.5``|

-**Description:** Draws a vertical line using the normalized value of the control.
+**Description:** Draws a horizontal line using the normalized value of the control.